cirruslabs/cirrus-ci-docs/docs/blog/posts/2022-11-08-sunsetting-intel-macos-instances.md

 In the meantime Apple Silicon was taking off.
 It was clear Apple was very serious about the transition and full switch from Intel processors.
 But at the time none of the virtualization solutions supported Apple Silicon.
 It was a new stack with new challenges.

-Thankfully in the end of 2021 with macOS Monterey release Apple themselves released `Virtualization.Framework` so companies like
+Thankfully in the end of 2021 with macOS Monterey release Apple themselves released `Virtualization.Framework`, so companies like
 Veertu and Parallels don't need to re-invent the wheel and reverse engineer all the things about macOS.

-By February 2022 we were getting more and more requests to support M1 workloads in our CI but none of the virtualization solution adopted `Virtualization.Framework` beside Anka 3.0.
+By February 2022 we were getting more and more requests to support M1 workloads in our CI but none of the virtualization solution adopted `Virtualization.Framework`, except for Anka 3.0.
 A switch back was off the table.
 Anka pricing was the same even though there is now little "knowhow" because Apple liberated this knowledge with `Virtualization.Framework`.

 We decided to give it a try and build our own virtualization solution.
 Couple months later we open-sourced Tart and